Christmas time is right around the corner. Are you ready?

 Plus, making gifts yourself will attach a certain amount of sentiment to them.
 It’ll also mean each gift will be unique.

-Therefore, if you’ve been graced with a talent, use this holiday season to share it with others.
+Therefore, if you’ve been graced with talent, use this holiday season to share it with others.
 My mother-in-law made homemade Christmas gifts every year.

 They were gorgeous and useful, but since she’s passed away, I cherish those gifts all the more.
 Share your talents with your loved ones this Christmas by making them DIY gifts.